The Difference Between Speech Delays and Autism

 - Use words that don't make sense in the context of what the child is trying to say

 If you spot any of these warning signs, you should take your child to be evaluated by a professional, who can guide you regarding the next steps and a potential treatment plan.
+Assessment should include a thorough evaluation of the child’s speech, including both expressive and receptive language abilities, and may involve a speech therapist to help identify specific language disorders and recommend appropriate therapy.

 Early intervention for autism helps diagnose autism in children early on and can treat autism-related speech delays to aid your child's development.
 At ECCM, our support coordinators are trained in understanding the difference between different types of speech delays and those relating to autism.